FlowPure: Continuous Normalizing Flows for Adversarial Purification: Evaluation

 \section{Evaluation}

-This section reports on a comprehensive evaluation of FlowPure~\footnote{Our code is available at \url{https://github.com/DistriNet/FlowPure} (License: MIT)} under various threat models.
+This section reports on a comprehensive evaluation of FlowPure under various threat models.
 We assess purification performance in both realistic (preprocessor-blind) and worst-case (fully adaptive white-box) settings.
 We also report preliminary results of adversarial detection with FlowPure.